-Sheppard's Bush Conservation Area offers a serene natural setting with forested hiking trails, picnic pavilions, and numerous soccer fields.
-The park has a diverse landscape, including mature pine plantations, mixed forests, an old sugar bush, and a ravine adjacent to the East Holland River.
-This conservation area also boasts an extensive network of public lands and enjoyable trails that wind along the East Holland River.
-Spanning 26 hectares (65 acres), it features over three kilometres of hiking paths, eleven soccer fields, a maple syrup evaporator hut, and the historic Sheppard family house.
-Visitors can explore hiking trails, use the picnic pavilions, and use the multiple soccer fields.
-Parking is available in the lot off Industry Street, with a maximum limit of three hours.
+Here's The Rundown: Sheppard's Bush Conservation Area is a natural setting with forest hiking trails, picnic pavilions and multiple soccer fields.
+The refuge is forested with seasoned pine plantations, a combined forest, an old sugar bush, and a ravine near the East Holland River.
+Sheppard's Bush Conservation Area also has a vast network of public lands and fun trails along the East Holland River.
+The trail covers 26 hectares (65 acres) and has over three kilometres of hiking trails, eleven soccer fields, a maple syrup evaporator hut and the Sheppard family house.
+Visitors' parking will be available in the parking lot off Industry Street for 3 hours.

 3 Best Hiking Trails in Aurora, ON

 Expert recommended Top 3 Hiking Trails in Aurora, Ontario.
-All of our hiking trails actually face a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
+All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
+You deserve only the best!

 Such beautiful walking trails!!
 Lots of birds and wildlife.
-There is a tree that is the biggest I have ever seen, the width is incredible...worth a look for sure!!!
-Lots of benches to sit and enjoy the views.
+There is a tree that is the biggest I have ever seen, the width is incredible...worth a look forsure!!!
+Lots of benchs to sit and enjoy the views.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.